morphy2k/revive-action/README.md

 # Revive Action

-This Action runs [Revive](https://github.com/mgechev/revive) on your [Go](https://golang.org/) code and adds optional annotations to the check.
+This Action runs [Revive](https://github.com/mgechev/revive) on your [Go](https://golang.org/) code and adds annotations to the check.

 ## Usage